MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-fences/manage-fences.md

 :::

-You can use REST API requests to retrieve, create, update, and delete the user and workload fences with [DssXmlPrivilegesConfigureServerBasic](https://www2.microstrategy.com/producthelp/Current/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLPrivilegeTypes.html#DssXmlPrivilegesConfigureServerBasic) and [DssXmlPrivilegesUseClusterMonitor](https://www2.microstrategy.com/producthelp/Current/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLPrivilegeTypes.html#DssXmlPrivilegesUseClusterMonitor) privileges across all nodes without restarting the clustered MicroStrategy Intelligence Servers.
+You can use REST API requests to retrieve, create, update, and delete the user and workload fences with [DssXmlPrivilegesConfigureServerBasic](https://www2.microstrategy.com/producthelp/Current/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLPrivilegeTypes.html#DssXmlPrivilegesConfigureServerBasic) and [DssXmlPrivilegesUseClusterMonitor](https://www2.microstrategy.com/producthelp/Current/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLPrivilegeTypes.html#DssXmlPrivilegesUseClusterMonitor) privileges across all nodes without restarting the clustered Intelligence Servers.

 - [Create a new fence](create-fence.md)
 - [Retrieve the list of fences](retrieve-list-of-fences.md)